 There could be a short-term effect to fish and aquatic macroinvertebrates from increased turbidity in Tony Creek and one perennial tributary to Tony Creek when the proposed drainage culvert is replaced as part of road maintenance/reconstruction.
 There would be no effect to fish from increased turbidity levels resulting from road decommissioning because none of the streams where culverts would be removed are fish bearing streams, the turbid conditions would not continue as far downstream as fish bearing streams, or the increased volume of larger streams lower in the watershed would quickly dilute the suspended sediment.
-The first "flush" after road maintenance could increase turbidity in fish bearing streams for a short period, but the level of turbidity would likely be quite low given the small amount of suspended sediment.
-Impacts to feeding could occur, but unless the turbidity event was prolonged this would be a slight effect that could be mitigated to some degree by fish moving out of the area.
+The first "flush" after road maintenance could slightly increase turbidity in fish bearing streams for a short period, but the level of turbidity would be quite low given the small amount of suspended sediment.
 Given the location of potential sediment producing actions and the low levels of turbidity expected the impact on fish from increased turbidity would be negligible.
 The impact on aquatic invertebrates would be minimal although slightly impaired feeding and possibly respiration is possible, especially immediately below culvert removal sites.